Skip to main content

 Economic diplomacy

-In 2022, Australia's two-way goods and services trade with Romania was valued at $378.3 million, dominated by goods and services imports from Romania to Australia, valued at $345 million.
-Australian goods and services exports to Romania for the same period were valued at $33.3 million.
+In 2024, Australia's two-way goods and services trade with Romania was valued at AUD454 million, dominated by goods and services exports from Romania to Australia, valued at AUD422 million.
+Australian goods and services exports to Romania for the same period were valued at AUD31.9 million.

-Major Australian goods imports from Romania included passenger motor vehicles; telecommunication equipment and parts; household type equipment; rubber tyres, treads and tubes; veneers, plywood and particle board; and mechanical handling equipment and parts.
+Major Australian goods imported from Romania included ‘other services’; household-type equipment, telecommunication equipment and parts, and mechanical handling equipment and parts.

-Australia's new Antarctic research icebreaker, the RSV Nuyina, was built in Romania.
+Australia's Antarctic research icebreaker, the RSV Nuyina, was built in Romania.

 More economic and trade information [PDF]